-New standards, interpretations and amendments issued by IASB but not yet included in the IFRSs endorsed by the FSC effective from 2018.
-As of the date the parent compnay only financial statements were authorized for issue, expect for IFRS 16 will be effective on January 1, 2019, the FSC has not announced the effective dates for other new standards.
+New standards, interpretations and amendments issued by IASB but not yet included in the IFRSs endorsed by the FSC effective from 2017.
+As of the date the consolidated financial statements were authorized for issue, except for the IFRS 16 will be effective on January 1, 2019, the FSC has not announced the effective dates for other new standards.